x1096023/BCI_final_project/README.md

 [3] Jaseja H. Electroencephalography in the diagnosis and management of treatment-resistant depression with comorbid epilepsy: a novel strategy.
 Gen Psychiatr.
 2023 Apr 17;36(2):e100868. doi: 10.1136/gpsych-2022-100868.
 PMID: 37082530; PMCID: PMC10111881.

-[4] Atefeh Safayari, Hamidreza Bolhasani(2021).
+<a name="ref4"></a>[4] Atefeh Safayari, Hamidreza Bolhasani(2021).
 Depression diagnosis by deep learning using EEG signals: A systematic review.
 Medicine in Novel Technology and Devices.[[pdf]](https://www.sciencedirect.com/science/article/pii/S2590093521000461)